 Selects the device that is used for the link, establishes the link to the remote computer, and performs the required login sequence and permission checks.
 Also, uucico transfers data files, executable files, and results from logs, and notifies the user by mail of transfer completions. uucico acts as the "login shell" for UUCP login accounts.
 When the local uucico daemon calls a remote system, it communicates directly with the remote uucico daemon during the session.

-After all the required files have been created, uucp, uuto, and uux programs run the uucico daemon to contact the remote computer. uusched and Uutry all run uucico.
+After all the required files have been created, uucp, uuto, and uux programs execute the uucico daemon to contact the remote computer. uusched and Uutry all execute uucico.
 See the uucico(8) man page for details.

 Schedules the queued work in the spool directory. uusched is initially run at boot time by the uudemon.hour shell script, which is started by cron.
 See the uusched(8) man page for details.
 Before starting the uucico daemon, uusched randomizes the order in which remote computers are called.